 Licensed Driving Instructors

-Sign-up for the June class will begin in May, 2019.
+Sign-up for the October class will begin in October, 2019.
 Any student age 14 or older who wants to take classroom driver education should pick up a sign-up sheet outside Mr. Pfiefer's room (102) and return it into a separate folder outside his room.
-Class will start Monday, June 3rd at 8:00 a.m. and meet on the following dates: 3rd - 5th, 10-14th, 17th and 19th of June.
-The next class will be offered in the fall of 2019, starting on Monday, October 28th.
+Class will start Monday, October 28, at 3:00 p.m. and meet on the following dates: Oct.
+28 - Oct.
+31, Nov 4 - Nov.
+8, and Nov.
+11. The next class will be offered in the summer of 2020, starting on Monday, June 1.

 Driver education for students who are 14 to 17 will begin soon.
 Learning to drive is a major step in growing up, and whether parents are ready or not, their teenager has long been waiting for this time.
 This is also, however, one of the most dangerous times of a child’s life.
 Automobile crashes are the number one cause of death for teenagers.
 Some parents might want to delay their child from driving for that very reason.
 That, however, is not a reasonable solution to the problem.

 Minnesota State law currently requires drivers under the age of 18 to go through 30 hours of classroom instruction followed by six hours of behind the wheel instruction.
 All students under the age of 19 must hold a valid permit for a minimum of six months before testing for a driver’s license.
 This is only a minimum requirement.
 Parents are a vital link in the educational process of their teen.
 They are the ones who have the greatest influence over what type of risk their teen is going to be exposed to.
 It is the parents or guardians who must decide if their teenager is ready to take the wheel!